 $400, 000 Raised For the Bible to be Translated Into 16 Countries’ Sign Languages

 Just recently, thousands of Christian students and their leaders attended a Christian conference in the USA which raised $400,000 to help in the translation of the Bible into non-standard sign languages in parts of the world that have had little exposure to Christianity.

 The gatherings took place in three U.S. cities which were Dallas, Washington D.C., and Atlanta, which attracted almost 40,000 18 to 25-year-olds.
 The Passion 2019 conference generally gathers to worship and learn about Christianity.
 However one of its aims was to raise money to make sure deaf people from other areas of the world can gain access to Christ’s teachings.

 It was the Deaf Bible Society that initiated this fundraising and the $448,270 will fund their campaign to distribute as many copies as possible of the Bible in sign languages that are unique to 16 quite different countries.

-Countries who will be recipients of the Bible in their sign language dialects include Malaysia, Japan, the Philippines, South Sudan, Thailand, Myanmar, South Africa, Ethiopia, Tanzania, Ghana, Colombia, Egypt, Cuba, Moldova, and Mexico.
+Countries that will be recipients of the Bible in their sign language dialects include Malaysia, Japan, the Philippines, South Sudan, Thailand, Myanmar, South Africa, Ethiopia, Tanzania, Ghana, Colombia, Egypt, Cuba, Moldova, and Mexico.
 The Deaf Society recently revealed that 70 million people worldwide use sign language as their main way of communicating.
 Presently the Bible has been translated either fully or partially into many of the world’s languages.
 The New Testament has been fully translated into 1,521 languages and the whole Bible can be read in 683 languages.

 The different sign languages around the world